Rainforest and Great Barrier Reef Adventures

 After breakfast at Salt Water Restaurant, arrange a half-day Outer Reef Trip for snorkelling and diving.
 Beginners can start with a snorkelling lesson and a guided snorkelling tour just off the beach.
-Experienced scuba divers can visit the world-famous Cod Hole – a 45-minute boat ride from Lizard Island – where they can meet potato cod, reef sharks and tropical fish.
-For smaller groups of up to 10 people, charter the 15-metre luxury cruiser Fascination III.
+Experienced scuba divers can visit one of the best known dive sites in the world, Cod Hole – a 45-minute boat ride from Lizard Island – where they can meet potato cod, reef sharks and tropical fish.
+For smaller groups of up to 10 people, charter the 15-metre (49 foot) luxury cruiser Fascination III.
 Return to Lizard Island for a picnic lunch on a private beach.

 Once you’ve finished lunch, it’s time for an afternoon of pampering.
 Visit Lizard Island’s Essentia Day Spa for a luxurious massage, facial or water therapy treatment.
 Then relax by the pool or take part in a private yoga and meditation session.

 Enjoy sparkling wine and canapés on a one-hour sunset cruise, suitable for groups of up to 28 people.
 Your dinner for this evening takes place on Anchor Bay Beach.
 Kick off your shoes for a barefoot meal on the sand, served under a blanket of stars.